a20351766/udo.1.4.0/docs/source/developapps/designelements.rst

 ===========================

-This section elaborates the key features for client application and smart contract development found in Hyperledger Fabric.
+This section elaborates the key features for client application and smart contract development found in Hyperledger UDO.
 A solid understanding of the features will help you design and implement efficient and effective solutions.